shizukux0x/terraform-beginner-bootcamp-2023/journal/week1.md

 #### var flag

-Use the `var` flag to set an input variable or override a variable in the tfvars file eg. `terraform -var user_uuid="my-user_id"`
+Use the `var` flag to set an input variable or override a variable in the tfvars file eg. `terraform -var user_uuid="my-user_id"`.

 #### var-file flag

-- TODO: document this flag
+The `var-file` flag overwrites workspace-specifc variables.

 #### terraform.tfvars

-This is the default file to load in terraform variables in bulk
+This is the default file to load in terraform variables in bulk.

 #### auto.tfvars

-- TODO: document this functionality for terraform cloud
+This file also contains terraform variables like **terraform.tfvars**.
+Files matching the format `*.auto.tfvars* are loaded automatically by Terraform for each run.

 #### Order of Terraform Variables

+Terraform offers multiple ways to set variables.
+The list below specifies how Terraform handles conflicting variables and which take precendent.

+  1. Command-Line Variable Flags, e.g `-var` or `-var-file`
+     - overwrite workspace-specific variables.
+  3. Local Env Vars with `TF_VAR_` prefix
+     - overwrite workspace-specific and `*.auto.tfvar` file variables.
+  4. Workspace-Specific Variables
+     - overwrites variable sets and variables loaded from files that share the same key, eg. `*.auto.tfvars` or `terraform.tfvars`.
+  6. Workspace-Scoped Variable Sets
+  7. Project-Scoped Variable Sets
+  8. Global Variable Sets
+  9. `*.auto.tfvars` Variable Files
+      - overwrites variables in `terraform.tfvars` files.
+      - overwritten by variables in the Terraform Cloud workspace and command line variables.
+  11. `terraform.tfvars` Variable Files

+### Tagging S3 Bucket

-- TODO: document which terraform variables take precedent
+- TODO: document S3 bucket tagging

 ## Dealing with Configuration Drift